(I may earn a small commission from the products mentioned in this post.)

 I used the product “Free Up Massage Cream” that my therapist recommended.
 Other kinds of lotion or cream work well too.

-#11 Use Walking Poles In The First Few Month
+#11 Use Hiking Poles In The First Few Month

 You will need to use a walker immediately after TKR.
-In a few days, you will transition to walking poles or a cane.
+In a few days, you will transition to hiking poles or a cane.

 I recommend walking poles and it is important to have them on hand.
 The poles will help you maintain balance when you begin walking again and they will also take some weight off of the knee and hip.